BIDA Bylaws

 2. The Board may make any decision by a vote of two-thirds of its members.

-3. Board meetings will have a quorum of two thirds of at-large members and Officers.
+3. Board meetings will have a quorum of two-thirds of the voting members of the Board of Directors.

 4. All Board meetings will be run by Feminist Process.